 Balance – Activities such as yoga or tai chi will strengthen the muscles that help you balance.
 Even simple activities like standing on one leg can help too.

 Once you’ve got yourself into a routine, try to stick to it and build on your progress slowly over time.
-If things start to get a little boring, you can always mix things up a bit or introduce a new activity.
+If things start to feel a little repetitive, you can always mix things up a bit or introduce a new activity.

 Although it’s good to have a long term goal that you can strive to achieve, aiming to do something like a long distance run or swim might seem impossible now.
-If you start by walking to the end of your street, then into town or for an increasingly longer time, you will probably be surprised by how you can push yourself each time.
+If you start by walking to the end of your street, then into town or to another nearby area, or simply walk for longer, you might be surprised by how you much can push yourself each time.

-As a guide, moderate level activity includes things like brisk walking or cycling where you can still talk, but you can't sing the words to a song, whereas vigorous exercise makes you breathe hard and fast.
+As a guide, moderate level activity includes things like brisk walking or cycling where you can still talk, but you can't sing the words to a song.
+Vigorous exercise makes you breathe hard and fast.
 If you're working at this level, you won't be able to say more than a few words without pausing for breath.

 The Anthony Nolan My Transplant Tracker app can help you set exercise goals each week so you can track your progress over time.